lukeshay/react-spring-web-app/README.md

 ## Front End

 1. After cloning the repository, cd into the front end folder
-2. Run 'npm i'
+2. Run `yarn start` to run the development server
-3. Run 'npm start'
+3. Run `yarn build` to generate the production build
-4. This will run the development version

-\*note: Currently rest calls are not working
+4. run `./pm2StartScript` to build and serve using pm2

 ## Back End